“We delivered over 5000 pounds of potatoes to 412 families last month in the Bradley County area. They were so

 Food Banks in Arkansas

 Arkansas’s six Feeding America food banks are at the heart of the Alliance network of hunger relief organizations.
 The food banks serve as giant distribution sites for millions of pounds of food and other relief items that go out into the regions they serve.
-These millions of pounds of food are then distributed to individuals and families in need by local food pantries, soup kitchens, shelters and other non-profit organizations that feed the hungry.
+These millions of pounds of food are distributed to individuals and families in need by local food pantries, soup kitchens, shelters and other non-profit organizations that feed the hungry.

 4301 West 65th Street | Little Rock, AR | 72209